cosmos/ibc/spec/core/ics-005-port-allocation/README.md

 by generating a capability key specifically for the ability to bind ports.
 The module manager can then control which ports modules can bind to with a custom rule-set, and transfer ports to modules only when it has validated the port name & module.
 This role can be played by the routing module (see [ICS 26](../ics-026-routing-module)).

+The host state machine may also choose to allow modules to multiplex on a given port.
+This enables multiple applications to package data to their respective counterparties on a single packet, thus enabling atomic cross-chain execution.
+The host state machine must also define a strict ordering of modules through which the packet data gets routed.
+If the host chain and counterparty must agree on the module ordering, then this must be negotiated during the channel handshake.
+Each module may modify the packet data before subsequent modules are executed.
+Thus, the modules multiplexed on the same port must all be mutually trusted.

 ### Definitions